 The DISPLAY will count down from 30 seconds.
-When it reaches 0 it will sound BEEPS.
+When it reaches 0, BEEP sounds.
 Open the oven door and test the temperature of the water.
-If your oven is operating the water should be warm.
-Be careful when removing the container it may be hot.
+If your oven is operating the water should be warmBe careful when removing the container it may be hot.